 What Do You Do at John Mattone-Global, Inc.?

 I work with CEO’s and senior executive teams helping them create and sustain a truly “game-changing” leadership and talent culture that drives long-term operating success.
-As part of this work, I love to advise and coach CEO’s and senior executives as well speak all over the world at various leadership conferences and events.
-We are also very busy launching our revolutionary executive coaching franchise Intelligent Leadership Executive Coaching—Decades of Coaching Success (ILEC), in partnership with Terry Powell, the visionary founder of Franchise Source Brands International and The Entrepreneurs Source.
+As part of this work, I love to advise and coach CEO’s and senior executives as well speak all over the world (and, online) at various leadership conferences and events.
+We have been very busy successfully launching our revolutionary executive coaching franchise Intelligent Leadership Executive Coaching—Decades of Coaching Success (ILEC), in partnership with Terry Powell, the visionary founder of Franchise Source Brands International and The Entrepreneurs Source.
 We are proud to be working with our talented “trailblazing” 11 US based franchisees and we are looking forward to awarding 30+ ILEC franchises in 2021 and another 60+ by the end of 2023.
 We are also expanding our franchise concept internationally under a different name, Intelligent Leadership® Coaching International—Pioneered by John Mattone (ILCI), working in partnership with international franchise expansion expert Franglobal, Inc. We also launched our revolutionary Intelligent Leadership Online Academy (ILOA), LLC in late 2020 and our growth prospects for 2021 and beyond is most promising.
 I also teach in the EMBA Program at Florida Atlantic University and I provide my executive coaching and executive education services through various university executive education programs all over the world such as FAU, Hult (London), IMD and ZfU International Business School.
 I am privileged to work alongside my super-team including our Chief Relationship Officer, Nick Mattone; our Chief Operations Officer, Matthew Mattone; our Chief Development Officer, Trevor Maloney; and our President, Dr. Mike Smith.
 We are supported by our stellar ILEC Franchise team, including Terry Powell, Sheri Winesett, Susan Stillwell and Michelle Sudovich.

 Who Has Had the Greatest Impact on Your Professional Development?